 The sewer connection is unavoidable and is necessary to convey sanitary sewage from the subdivision to the existing sewer line manhole.
 Additional information regarding the proposed water line connection must be provided with the DSP.
-The impacts associated with the sewer connection are approved.
+Staff recommends approval of the impacts associated with the sewer connection.